Taro Logo

 • Historical side-note: Bootcamp mentors at Meta have been pushing mentees to graduate faster now, trying to offload them across weeks 4-6.
 This is different from when I joined Meta back in 2017 where mentors regularly encouraged mentees to take 6+ weeks to find the best team for them.
 I know many people who took 2 months+.

-• Timeboxing is the act of confining an action to a certain block of time (e.g. we will agree on the technical architecture for this project within 2 weeks).
-When it comes to decisions, the contract is that no matter what happens by the end of this time block, you will roll with the existing best option you have.
+• Timebox your decisions - Timeboxing is the act of confining an action to a certain block of time (e.g. "We will agree on the technical architecture for this project within 2 weeks").
+When it comes to decisions, the contract is that no matter what happens by the end of this time block, you will go with the existing best option you have.

 • If you don't aggressively timebox your job decisions at Meta, you will simply not survive.
 The company moves way too fast for indecisiveness.